The Optical Coherence Tomography (OCT) scan

 What does an OCT measure?

-The retinal tissue has 10 layers, and the OCT scans allow each layer to be captured with detail.
-An OCT can capture detail of 8-10um resolution, which is similar to the thickness of a strand of hair!
-This allows even the slightest, and earliest change to be identified.
+The retinal tissue has 10 distinct layers, and OCT scans capture each layer in remarkable detail.
+An OCT can capture detail at 8-10um resolution, which is similar to the thickness of a strand of hair!
+By measuring these layers so precisely, an OCT helps monitor eye health over time and can detect early signs of conditions like macular degeneration, diabetic eye disease, and glaucoma.

 Do I need an OCT?